owenjm/damidseq_pipeline/README.md

 #### Working with multiple genomes

-If the user expects to process data from multiple genomes, separate genome specifications can be saved by using the --save_defaults=[name] along with --bowtie2_genome_dir and --gatc_frag_file.
+If the user expects to process data from multiple genomes, separate genome specifications can be saved by using the --save_defaults=[name] along with the --bowtie2_genome_dir and --gatc_frag_file options (and any other custom options that the user wishes to set as default for this genome, e.g. the bin width).
+For e.g.:

+    damidseq_pipeline.pl --save_defaults=fly --gatc_frag_file=path/to/Dmel_r5.57.GATC.gff.gz --bowtie2_genome_dir=path/to/dmel_r5.57/dmel_r.5.57

+    damidseq_pipeline.pl --save_defaults=mouse --gatc_frag_file=path/to/MmGRCm38.GATC.gff.gz --bowtie2_genome_dir=path/to/Mm_GRCm38/GRCm38

-Once set up, different genome definitions can be quickly loaded using the --load_defaults=[name] option.
+Once set up, different genome definitions can be quickly loaded using the --load_defaults=[name] option, e.g.:

+    damidseq_pipeline.pl --load_defaults=fly

 All currently saved genome definitions can be listed using --load_defaults=list.

 #### Processing FASTQ files with adaptor codes